ucsf-wynton/wynton-website-hpc/docs/get-started/access-cluster.md

 # Login

 To access the {{ site.cluster.name }} cluster you need an account - any UCSF affiliate can get an [account]({{ '/about/join.html' | relative_url }}).
 Anyone with a {{ site.cluster.name }} account, can access the cluster via _Secure Shell (SSH)_.

+## Prerequisites

+The instructions below requires:

+* An SSH client available on your local computer

+* A Wynton HPC account with valid authentication credentials

+Users on Linux and macOS have an SSH client built-in, which is available from the terminal as `ssh`.
+Users on Microsoft Windows 10 or newer also have a built-in SSH client, which is available from the command line as `ssh`.

+_Microsoft Windows 8 or older:_ If you are on Windows 8 or older, you do _not_ have a built-in SSH client.
+If so, we recommend to install the <a href="http://www.putty.org/">PuTTY</a> SSH client, which has slightly different command-line interface but it has full SSH support.
+Please consult the PuTTY documentation and user forums for further instructions.
+Another alternative, which some might find easier, is to connect to the cluster using the <a href="{{ 'howto/gui-x11fwd.html' | relative_url }}">X2Go</a> software.

 ## Instructions